Our Story

 Merritt’s Chapel Cemetery

-Behind our chapel building you will find the small cemetery associated with our church, a peaceful place of rest for many who have gone before us.
+Behind our buildings you will find the small cemetery associated with our church, a peaceful place of rest for many who have gone before us.
 The oldest known burial marker dates to the year 1899.

 Not sure where to start?